jonipx/finalproj-Ruppin-C-/README.md

 # finalproj-Ruppin-C-

-The instactions of the my final proj in c++ are in the word file
+The instactions of the my final proj in c++ are in the pdf file